 Add-Ins for Fruit Kefir Ice Cream:

 Add-Ins for Peanut Butter Kefir Ice Cream:

-- 1 TB peanut butter powder (See recipe notes for regular peanut butter directions)
+- 1 tablespoon peanut butter powder (See recipe notes for regular peanut butter directions)

 - 1 banana (optional)

-- 1 TB cocoa or cacao powder (optional)
+- 1 tablespoon cocoa or cacao powder (optional)

 Add-Ins for Chocolate Chip Kefir Ice Cream: